austinb847/react-quiz-maker/README.md

 * Library for data vis (D3)
 * Are you sure?
 Display before deleting.
 * Login and Logout displayed with username/guest in nav bar depending on auth
+* Have option to have correct answer questions and provide user feedback.

 #### License